runrig-coop/hedgerows/index.md

 redundant.
 Perhaps _abusus_ meant the right to "transfer" the other two rights, _ususus_ and _fructus_, or to otherwise fundamentally alter their terms — was that it?
 If so, it seemed an unnecessarily roundabout way to formulate it.
-Was it some kind of "meta-right" then, if it was not held with regard to the asset directly, but was in fact the _right to the rights_ to the asset?
+Was it then some kind of "meta-right," if the right to the asset was not held directly but instead merely the right _to the rights_ to the asset?
 That made even less sense.

 [^jus]: In civil or Roman law, the Latin terms would translate:
     [_jus in re propria_], "right to [one's] own thing";